-Preference given to applicants who take the Pharmacy College Admissions Test (PCAT) by January 2020.
-Scores older than January 2018 will not be accepted.
+UPDATE 11/12/2021 - The PCAT is recommended (not required) for applicants in the autumn 2022 admissions cycle.
+Scores older than January 2020 will not be accepted.
 If you decide to take the PCAT, please visit pcatweb.info to register for the exam and have PCAT scores reported directly to PharmCAS.

 To be eligible for admission, applicants must have a minimum grade point average of 2.5 on a 4 point scale, both overall and in required pre-professional courses.
-All required pre-pharmacy courses must be completed with a grade of C- or better.
+All required pre-pharmacy courses must be completed for a letter grade with a grade of C- or better.
 Grades lower than C- are not acceptable.